 It's so light that I can easily shoot it with one hand like a pistol; amazingly light.
 It's weird to hold it's so light.
 Thulsa comes in at 5.4 pounds.
 To put that into perspective, Robar's PolymAR is touted as 5 pounds with a polymer upper and lower.
 The Purpose built VSeven AR featured in an AR magazine was 5Lbs.
 1.6 ounces.
 That's pretty close to my 5 Lbs.
-6.4 ounces except with a full weight carrier, buffer, rifle length stock and spring.
+6.4 ounces except with a full weight carrier, buffer, rifle length stock and spring, and a mid-length gas system.
 I'm happy.

 Anything I design/engineer/build I put through my triangle of quality; that being, materials - tolerances - engineering.
 It seems like a lot of people today are either trying to turn an AR into a pistol, and if not a pistol, then they are trying to turn it into an AK.
 The fact is (in my opinion), a pistol AR is just about as bad a firearm as can be built.
 The system was not designed to cycle effectively at those barrel lengths, the sights are a good 4 inches off target at any pistol distances, and the round is Horribly underpowered to be called a rifle round.
 In fact, all one has to do is go to www.ballisticsbytheinch.com to understand that for the length of barrel a magnum handgun, or even a .45 Super would have been a better choice.
 The old adage of "use a pistol to fight your way back to the rifle you should have had" simply does not apply to running back to grab a pistol AR.
 A 10mm Glock or a magazine full of .45 Super in a long barreled XD would be a better, more reliable, more powerful, more accurate (simply for sight offset's sake), and more compact (getting around corners) option.
 OK so what about turning your Direct Impingment AR into a piston powerhouse?
 Well what are you doing with it?
 The AR at it's very core was designed to be LIGHT, fast, and accurate.
 Instead of modifying an AR to be an AK, why not just modify an AK to keep the bolt back on the last round (they ARE out there, yes, even when the magazine is removed).
 While it is a testament to the AR's modular design that it can be adapted to fit a random requirement so readily (perhaps the most adaptable rifle in the world), it is going against the soul of the AR design to adapt the rifle in this way.
 The PVAR, the HK 416, LWRC, etc. make a fine piston rifle; the PVAR will actually fire multiple rounds fully submerged underwater!
 These examples are all fine guns, but the beauty of an AR and part of the genius of the design is it's weight.
 ARs are reliable, regardless of what you hear.
 A greased carrier and bolt will go for 1000 plus rounds in modern ARs, even carbine length gas systems.
 So for a light-weight rifle powered carbine, I started with an AR pattern, obvious really (of course there is so much info out there now you don't have to be an expert to build one either, and I'm not.)